ericfrederich/smlinux/README.md

 This will modify your source with the repo-provided 60fps patch and from #modding-releases HD Mario (Old School V2) and HD Bowser, and on both sm64-port and sm64pc/sm6ex the 3D Coin Patch (V2) will also be applied.

-Additionally, on the sm64pc/sm64ex fork upscaled textures will be added to your build from the Cleaner Aesthetics github repo, and hq sounds from MapnAnon's github release.
+Additionally, on the sm64pc/sm64ex fork upscaled textures will be added to your build from the Cleaner Aesthetics github repo, and hq sounds from MapAnon's github release.
 *Note that precaching these textures will make the game use more memory and increase initial startup time, but may be necessary for some computers.*

 On the sm64nx fork only, 60fps is already default, and with InstallHD in addition to the models and textures mentioned above, a few other add-ons are obtained which can be enabled from the in-game menu if you prefer, including SGI models and HD Luigi.

 Some of these addons require files remaining available in discord or github, so not gauranteed to work.
-I may periodically add or change what's included with this option as new mods are released.
+What is included with this option may periodically change as new mods are released.

 ## **How to update, rebuild, or change build options later?**